+Grade: 5 points.
+The table confirms no censoring under 5 years.

 The data set includes information on 735 subjects, 614 of which die before year 5 and 121 of which survive past year 5.
 The number of missing data doesn’t seem to be substantial as there are just 10 total missing values for ldl and 1 missing data for packyrs.
 The mean and SD were rounded to two decimal places for better display.